rscarson/Lavendeux/readme.md

 #### What it can do
 For list of supported operations and data types, please click [here](http://rscarson.github.io/Lavendeux/features)

-For build in extensions, click [here](http://rscarson.github.io/Lavendeux/extensions)
+For built in extensions, click [here](http://rscarson.github.io/Lavendeux/extensions)

 ## To do
 - Linux and OSX versions